 Stay out of the heat when possible.
 The young and old are particularly vulnerable.
 People with other chronic conditions, for example, heart disease, mental health conditions, asthma and high blood pressure are at higher risk for heat illnesses.

 Eat smaller meals, but eat more frequently.

 Check on elderly and sick friends, neighbors and relatives several times a day during a hot spell.
-Invite them to your home if you are concerned about their safety.

 Drink plenty of water, particularly when exercising or working outdoors.
 One guideline is 8 ounces of water for every 20 minutes of outdoor activity.

 When possible, complete outdoor work either early in the day or late in the day.

 If you go out to walk, jog or bike, take a phone.
 If get into trouble, call someone for help.

 Avoid alcohol and caffeine drinks.
 Both act as diuretics and speed up the loss of fluid.

 Make sure children take breaks from outdoor activity.
 Take a break from outside activity during the hottest part of the day to play games, or watch a movie together inside.